Krishna569102/duckdb-modern-analytics-demo/README.md

 # DuckDB Modern Analytics Demo

-This project demonstrates an end-to-end data analytics workflow using DuckDB and Python — inspired by the analytics-first philosophy of MotherDuck.
+This project demonstrates an end-to-end data analytics workflow using DuckDB and Python, inspired by the analytics-first philosophy.

 ## Features
 - Cleans and loads the Global Superstore dataset